Everyone’s NO. 1 go-to stir fry is probably Chicken Stir Fry. Why not? It’s super quick, super easy and super tasty.

 - Honey – Just a little sweetness completes the perfect savory, sweet and tangy profile of that awesome stir fry.

-- Red chili flakes – Optional, but so so good.
+- Red chili flakes – Optional, but I add it every single time.

 This chicken and vegetable stir fry is basically combining chicken with any vegetables available in your refrigerator.
-Today we used the following:
+Today I used the following:

-- Veggies – Carrots, bell peppers (use multi-colored for a colorful stir fry), red onion, mushrooms, broccoli and snow peas.
+- Veggies – I usually use carrots, bell peppers (use multi-colored for a colorful stir fry), red onion, mushrooms, broccoli and snow peas.

 - Aromatics – Ginger and garlic.